Resumes and cover letters

 - Think about what you contributed, what skills you used and developed, and your significant achievements from these experiences.

 - Begin to craft your resume by organizing these experiences into sections.
-Avoid using a resume template.
+Avoid using a generic resume template.
+You may use one of the CSE templates listed below.

 Keep in mind that the resume you use to apply for a particular position should address the skills and qualifications outlined in the job description; therefore, your resume is a fluid document that should continually change as you apply for different opportunities and acquire new skills and experiences.